FITTING & BUYING

 The average person's head is fully-grown at the age of 10, so you won't find your child needs a new helmet as often as they need a new bike!

 When the helmet arrives, you need to ensure a good fit.
-All our helmets are adjustable, either with a twist at the back, or by changing the thickness of the foam panels inside.
+All our helmets are adjustable, either with a twist at the back or by changing the thickness of the foam panels inside.
 The helmet should fit snugly and be comfortable to wear.
 When the child shakes or nods their head the helmet should remain secure.
 The helmet rim should sit on the forehead, just above the eyebrows.
-The helmet should NOT be tilted back leaving the forehead exposed or tipped so far forward that it cover their eyes.
+The helmet should NOT be tilted back leaving the forehead exposed or tipped so far forward that it covers their eyes.

-We are very keen that old bikes don't fester in the corner of your garage, or even worse end up in landfill.
+We are very keen that old bikes don't fester in the corner of your garage, or even worse end up in a landfill.

-We have a second hand bike exchange scheme called Pre-Loved Frogs which is being run through some of our UK Frog stores.
+We have a second-hand bike exchange scheme called Pre-Loved Frogs which is being run through some of our UK Frog stores.

 Very well, just take a look on eBay!